Trekking Poles and Hiking Staffs: How to Choose and Use

 Trekking Pole Locking Mechanisms

-Most poles use one of these four types of locking mechanisms.
+Most poles use one of these four types of locking mechanisms:

 External lever lock: A lever-based, clamplike mechanism that is quick and easy to adjust, even when wearing gloves.

 Push-button lock: Poles with this locking mechanism snap into place and lock with a single pull.
 Press the push button to release the lock and collapse the poles.
+Some of these poles do not adjust in length.

 Twist lock: Uses an expander and screw setup that is consistently strong and durable.